wely/DevCamp/HOL/java/modern-cloud-apps/README.md

         StorageAPIHelper.getStorageAPIClient().AddMessageToQueue(IncidentID, fileName);
     ```

-1. Open a browser window and navigate to `http://localhost:3000/new`.
+1. Open a browser window and navigate to `http://localhost:8080/new`.
 Fill out the form and hit the **Submit** button.

     ![image](./media/image-021.png)

     You should be redirected to the Dashboard screen.

-    > It may take up to 60 seconds to see your new entry due to the cache

 2. In the Microsoft Azure Storage Explorer, navigate to your Storage Account and ensure that the blob was created.